worldline/angular-training/docs/src/forms/README.md

 ### Reactive Form validation

 Reactive forms allow to define validators in the component code or using HTML5 validation attributes such as `required` and `minlength`.
-Reactive forms provide many build-in validators to use in the component code such as `Validators.required`.
-It also allows the developer to define new validators.
+Angular provides built-in validators such as `Validators.required`, `Validators.min`, `Validators.pattern`, you can find a complete list [here](https://angular.io/api/forms/Validators).
+You can also define custom validators ([tutorial](https://angular.io/guide/form-validation#defining-custom-validators)).

 :::warning
 When using HTML5 validators, Angular recommends to combine them with built-in reactive forms validators.